 PHMSA inspects pipeline construction to assure compliance with these requirements.
 Inspectors review operator-prepared construction procedures to verify that they conform to regulatory requirements.
 Inspectors then observe construction activities in the field to assure that they are conducted in accordance with the procedures.

 There has been a significant jump in the amount of pipeline under construction in the past few years.
-PHMSA has responded to this increase by devoting more of its inspector’s time to performing construction inspections.
+PHMSA has responded to this increase by devoting more of its inspector's time to performing construction inspections.
+During 2020, however, PHMSA shifted much of its oversight functions to a virtual platform due to Covid-19.
+PHMSA determined that, for a limited time, it could effectively evaluate operator compliance with the mandatory procedural, record and documentation requirements through virtual inspections.
 The graph shows the number of inspector-days per year devoted to inspecting pipeline construction.